 The bad news is that a human can’t possibly weigh all the factors that influence the algorithmic decision-making mechanisms which determine the offer in the shopping cart field.
 The good news is that no one has to, because there is intelligent dynamic pricing software for eCommerce.

-What Do Amazon Tools With Dynamic Pricing Technology Do Differently?
+How Do Amazon Tools With Dynamic Pricing Technology Stand Out From The Rest?

 So the question now is why dynamic pricing helps Amazon sellers not only prevent a price war but can even ensure that the price of a product increases in the long run.
 Yes, you read that right, the price range of a product can shift upwards on Amazon through Dynamic Pricing.
 But more on that later.

 First of all, it’s important to know how an intelligent dynamic repricer works.
-It continuously analyzes the market situation and registers every Amazon price change or shift in the structure of competitors on a product.
+In the Buy Box-targeted strategy, it continuously analyzes the market situation and registers every Amazon price change or shift in the structure of competitors on a product.
 Based on this mass of data, it then adjusts the user’s prices – not according to the same set of rules, as static tools do, but adapted to the requirements of the market and the user’s own market share.

 Amazon’s Internal Price RangeBy the way, Amazon internally sets a certain price range for each product within which offers are qualified to win the Buy Box.
 By using Amazon repricers that support dynamic pricing, this price range can be shifted upwards so that the Buy Box can be held with ever-higher prices.